 You can also use the illustration as an artistic bookmark.

 And, as I mentioned before, this little bluebird makes for great decoupaged mail art!

 I hope that you enjoy this illustration.
-If you make a cool project with it, I’m always interested to see!
-You can tag me on Instagram at @thepostmansknock, or, if you’re not on social media, feel free to email [email protected].
-Thanks very much for reading, and have a wonderful spring weekend!
+If you make a cool project with it, I’d love to see!
+You can tag me on Instagram at @thepostmansknock, or, if you’re not on social media, feel free to email [email protected] Thanks very much for reading, and have a wonderful spring weekend!